Rita94105/Salary_predict/README.md

 -   company_location: The location of the company where the employee is employed.
 -   company_size: The size of the company, often categorized by the number of employees (S for small, M for medium, L for large).

+### Our Target
+We try to use the features of the dataset to predict the salaries of data science-related jobs.

 ## Exploratory Data Analysis(EDA)

 ### Boxplot